How to Fix Start Menu Not Working in Windows 10/11?

 9. Restart your computer and check if the issue is resolved.

-SFC or System File Checker is a command that repairs the corrupted system files such as Windows DLL, exe files and others.
-The affected users have managed to fix this issue by executing the SFC command via the command prompt.
-Below we have outlined the instruction to do this:
+SFC, or System File Checker, is a command that repairs corrupted system files, such as Windows DLL, exe files, and others.
+The affected users have managed to fix this issue by executing the SFC command via the Command Prompt.
+Below, we have outlined the instructions to do this:

-3. Copy and paste the following command and wait for the verification to be done
+3. Copy and paste the following command, and wait for the verification to be completed.

 sfc /scannow